RasaHQ/rasa/docs/nlu/components.rst

 :Configuration:

-    You can a number of hyperparameters to adapt the model.
+    You can define a number of hyperparameters to adapt the model.
     If you want to adapt your model, start by modifying the following parameters:

         - ``epochs``: